 Veteran assistant spent last seven years at Georgia and Nevada

-Kwanza Johnson is entering his second season as an assistant coach for the TCU men's basketball program after arriving from Georgia in Spring 2013.
+Kwanza Johnson is entering his third season as an assistant coach for the TCU men's basketball program after arriving from Georgia in Spring 2013.
 A veteran assistant at the college level, he brought 16 years experience with him to TCU.

 Prior to 2013-14, Johnson spent the previous seven years coaching alongside head coach Mark Fox, a former assistant for Trent Johnson, at both Georgia (2009-13) and Nevada (2006-09).

-Johnson was part of Fox's original staff at Georgia that built the Bulldogs into an NCAA Tournament qualifier in just its second season on campus in 2010-11.
+Johnson was part of Fox's original staff at Georgia that built the Bulldogs into an NCAA tournament qualifier in just its second season on campus in 2010-11.
 The squad posted its most victories (21) and first NCAA bid in nine years while breaking into the national top-25 for the first time since 2003.

 In Johnson's first year at Nevada, his work with the squad's frontcourt helped forward Nick Fazekas earn first-team All-America honors and his third WAC Player of the Year selection.
 The next year Johnson worked with big man JaVale McGee, an All-WAC pick and the 18th player chosen in the 2008 NBA Draft (Washington Wizards).
 That year, the Wolf Pack set a school record, led the WAC and ranked 15th nationally in blocked shots at 5.8 per game.